textbook/textbook.github.io/content/development/npm-service-accounts.md

 Title: Publishing npm packages with service accounts
 Date: 2019-01-14 19:40
+Modified: 2020-11-01 12:30
 Tags: code, javascript, ci, npm
 Authors: Jonathan Sharpe
 Summary: 2FA adds security to your npm account but complicates the process of publishing from CI; here's one way around that

+> **Update**: In [October 2020][5] NPM added the option to generate Automation
+> tokens, which bypass 2FA even for accounts that have it enabled for
+> publication.
+Using service accounts still improves security by reducing the
+> number of packages a successful attacker gets access to, so the below
+> information may still be useful to you.

 Since October 2017, npm has supported [2-factor authentication][1] (2FA).
 This
 is good for security, and I've enabled it for both authorisation and publication